-With people in the foodservice industry switching jobs like they are changing clothes these days, attracting and retaining talent should be one of the most important goals of your business.
+With people in the food service industry switching jobs like they are changing clothes these days, attracting and retaining talent should be one of the most important goals of your business.
 The rest will come if the foundation is solid.
 How do you do this?

 Make it difficult

+The first step in reducing turnover in your food truck is to make it more difficult to get a job in your truck.
 Do you have any idea how hard it is to get a job at the best companies?
 Rounds and rounds of interviews.

 This seems counter-intuitive on its surface, but so do many things that actually work.
 Your hiring process should be several steps, with time in between.
 Quick hiring leads to high turnover almost every time.
 Do 2-3 interviews with each candidate, with increasingly pertinent questions each time.
 Ask them open-ended questions that allow for detailed and expansive answers.
 “Yes or no” questions should be essentially eliminated.
 Have more than one manager or leader involved with each interview to get different views.